Sunrisegreen/DataCleaning/Readme.md

 Average of the activity measurements per activity for each subject,  is calculated using ddply().
 The dataset is named result.

 #3.Use descriptive activity names to name the activities in the data set:
-The activity_code values are replaced with descriptive names as given in activity_labels.txt using lapply().
+The activity_code values are replaced with descriptive names as given in activity_labels.txt using sapply().
 The activity_code variable is renamed Activity_name.
 The final dataset 'result' is returned.